On theories of random variables: Introduction

 \section{Introduction}

 Mathematical structures arising in the theory of probabilities are among the most natural examples for metric structures which admit a model theoretic treatment, albeit not in the strict setting of classical first order logic.
 Examples include the treatment of adapted spaces by Keisler \& Fajardo \cite{Fajardo-Keisler:StochasticProcesses}, in which no logic of any kind appears explicitly (even though many model theoretic notions, such as types, do appear).
 Another example, which is the main topic of the present paper, is Keisler's randomisation construction \cite{Keisler:Randomizing}, in which one considers spaces of random variables whose values lie in some given structures.
-The randomisation construction was originally set up in the formalism of classical first order logic, viewing probability algebras as classical structures.
-We consider that this formalism was not entirely adequate for the purpose, and that it restricted considerably what could be done or proved.
-To the best of our knowledge, the first model theoretic treatment of a probabilistic structure in which notions such as stability and model theoretic independence were considered was carried out by the author in \cite{BenYaacov:SchroedingersCat}, in which probability spaces were considered via their probability algebras, in the formalism of compact abstract theories.
-While this latter formalism was adequate, in the sense that it did allow one to show that probability algebras are stable and that the model theoretic independence coincides with the probabilistic one, it was quite cumbersome, and soon to be obsolete.
+The randomisation construction was originally set up in the formalism of classical first order logic, representing the probability space underlying the randomisation by its probability algebra, namely, the Boolean algebra of events up to null measure (defined abstractly, a \emph{probability algebra} is a measure algebra of total mass one, see Fremlin \cite{Fremlin:MeasureTheoryVol3}).
+We consider that this formalism was not entirely adequate for the purpose, since the class of probability algebras is not elementary in classical first order logic, a fact which restricts considerably what can be done or proved (for example, the randomised structure interprets an atomless Boolean algebra, and can therefore be neither dependent nor simple).
+To the best of our knowledge, the first model theoretic treatment of a probabilistic structure in which notions such as stability and model theoretic independence were considered was carried out by the author in \cite{BenYaacov:SchroedingersCat}, for the class of probability algebras, in the formalism of compact abstract theories.
+While this latter formalism was adequate, in the sense that it did allow one to show that probability algebras are stable and that the model theoretic independence coincides with the probabilistic one, it was quite cumbersome, and soon to become obsolete.